NowPio/Webscraping-project/README.md

 # Running Selenium scraper

-In order to use Selenium scraper you should run "laptops-selenium.py" in terminal or other python interpreter as for example VS Code.
+In order to use Selenium scraper, you should run "laptops-selenium.py" in terminal or other python interpreter, for example VS Code.

 If your webdriver, web browser, or PATH to geckodriver is different than the provided one, please make appropriate changes before running the code.